Inflationary branch decoherence and the cosmological arrow of time: Quantum cosmology before classicality

-Observations necessarily access only a subset of degrees of freedom.
-The physically relevant object is thus the reduced density matrix obtained by tracing over unobserved variables, defined explicitly in Eq.~(\ref{eq:rho_reduced}).
-Classical spacetime can emerge only if this reduced density matrix becomes approximately diagonal in an appropriate basis \cite{Zeh,JoosZeh,Kiefer}.
+where $\alpha$ labels distinct semiclassical histories.
+This structure supports approximate classical trajectories and approximate Schr\"{o}dinger evolution for perturbations along each branch, but it does not by itself suppress interference between macroscopically distinct alternatives.
+The physically relevant object is therefore the reduced density matrix obtained by tracing over unobserved variables, defined explicitly in equation~(\ref{eq:rho_reduced}); classical spacetime emerges only if this reduced state becomes approximately diagonal in an appropriate basis~\cite{Zeh,JoosZeh,Kiefer, HalliwellHawking1985,GellMannHartle1990,Schlosshauer2007}.

+Recent work has further emphasized the role of environment-induced decoherence in inflationary cosmology.
+In particular, Burgess, Holman, and Hoover showed that interactions between long-wavelength perturbations and subhorizon environmental degrees of freedom can generate efficient decoherence of inflationary fluctuations, even when the underlying dynamics remains unitary~\cite{BurgessHolman}.
+Their analysis demonstrated that the decoherence rate is controlled by the coupling between system and environment as well as the rapid growth of physical phase space during inflation.
+Our treatment is complementary to these approaches: rather than focusing primarily on phenomenological estimates within an inflationary EFT, we derive the effective spectator-field coupling from the underlying action, construct the associated influence-functional noise kernel, and use the resulting branch-overlap structure to separate the role of boundary-condition amplitudes from the dynamical emergence of classical histories.

+The relation between decoherence and the arrow of time in quantum cosmology also has a substantial history.
+Kiefer's early treatment of decoherence in quantum cosmology already discussed the loss of coherence between expanding and contracting WKB components of the universal wavefunction~\cite{Kiefer1992}, while Zeh's monograph gives a standard account of how time-asymmetric classical records can emerge from special cosmological boundary conditions and environmental decoherence~\cite{ZehBook}.
+Recent reviews and conference proceedings summarize the broader literature on time, semiclassical branches, and decoherence in quantum cosmology~\cite{Chataignier2024}.
+The purpose of the present paper is therefore not to claim that branch decoherence or the arrow-of-time problem is new.
+The new element is the explicit inflationary branch-overlap calculation, including its closed single-mode form and the analytic evaluation of the accumulated geometric branch functional.